micmejia/bible-dump/NKJV/Ezekiel/Ezek 42.md

 When the priests enter them, they shall not go out of the holy _chamber_ into the outer court; but there they shall leave their garments in which they minister, for they _are_ holy.
 They shall put on other garments; then they may approach _that_ which _is_ for the people." ## Outer Dimensions of the Temple

 ###### 15
-Now when he had finished measuring the inner [^b]temple, he brought me out through the gateway that faces toward the east, and measured it all around.
+Now when he had finished measuring the inner temple, he brought me out through the gateway that faces toward the east, and measured it all around.

 ###### 16
-He measured the east side with the [^c]measuring rod, five hundred rods by the measuring rod all around.
+He measured the east side with the measuring rod, five hundred rods by the measuring rod all around.

 ###### 17
 He measured the north side, five hundred rods by the measuring rod all around.